 and Water Chapter lead of the National Climate Assessment (NCA4);

-Zoe Johnson, Climate Change Coordinator, Chesapeake Bay Program;
+Zoe Johnson, Resiliency Coordinator, Chesapeake Bay Program; Erica

-Erica Brown, Chief Sustainability Officer at the Association of
+Brown, Chief Sustainability Officer at the Association of Metropolitan

-Metropolitan Water Agencies (AMWA); and Jordan Fischbach, Policy
+Water Agencies (AMWA); and Jordan Fischbach, Policy Researcher and

-Researcher and Codirector, Water and Climate Resilience Center at
+Codirector, Water and Climate Resilience Center at RAND Corporation.

-RAND Corporation.
-This will be followed by 24 technical concurrent
+This will be followed by 24 technical concurrent sessions highlighting

-sessions highlighting federal, state, local and international issues
+federal, state, local and international issues and responses; vulnerability